hashbang/darkwing/README.md

   fit inside a USB Type C connector housing and be soldered directly to the connector.

-  It is named Darkwing after the most stealthy of all ducks.
+  It is named DARKWING after the most stealthy of all ducks.
+We also make it ALL CAPS because it makes it look more like an NSA project.

 ## Use Cases ##